Tips to Help Your Children Maximize Their Summer Camp Experience

 If you were like many kids away from home in a cabin, you probably thought you were in another world that was both scary and exciting.
 Camping as a family outing is almost unheard of to most kids these days, and summer camp is often as close as they get to real camping.

-My niece's son, Noah, who is 9 years old, recently went to his first summer camp—it was a week at a nearby lake camp with other kids from the area.
+My niece's son, Noah, who is 9 years old, recently went to STEAM Summer Camps—it was a week at a nearby lake camp with other kids from the area.
 One thing they asked the parents to do was to provide handwritten notes that could be given to each child each day.
 This would ensure the camper heard from a parent or family member every day, and let them know that they were missed.

 Children will usually take summer camp one way or another: they either love it or hate it.
 The younger a child starts to attend camp, the better the chances are that it will be enjoyable for them.
 When a young person gets to the tweens or teens, they become set in what they think is entertainment, and camping can be the least appealing of the choices they would make.
 In the case of Noah, he loved it!